harveybc/data-logger/README.md

 ## Installation (Work In Progress, use github installation)

-The installation can be made by clonning the github repo and manually installing it as in the following instructions.
+The installation is made by clonning the github repo and manually installing it as in the following instructions.

 ### Github Installation Steps
-On Linux use the .sh scripts, on windows use the .bat scripts.
+On Linux use the .sh scripts, on Windows use the .bat scripts.

 1. Clone the GithHub repo:
 > git clone https://github.com/harveybc/data-logger